FlatlinerDOA/Rope/README.md

 A rope of depth n is considered balanced if its length is at least Fn+2.

 **Note:** This implementation of Rope&lt;T&gt; has a hard-coded upper-bound depth of 46 added to the heuristic from the paper.
 As this seemed to be optimal for my workloads, your mileage may vary.

+## License and Acknowledgements
+Licensed MIT.
+Portions of this code are Apache 2.0 License where nominated.

 ## Example Usage
 ```csharp